websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 ```
 Some of the path definition is accomplished in the `package.json` file (see the `name` declaration and the `source-maps` defined in the `scripts` section).

-The `getName` method returns the language key defining the name that will appear in the UI: `c2p9-slider` in this case, which is translated to `C2P9 Slider` in the `c2p9-impl/src/main/resources/content/Language.properties` file.
+The `getName` method returns the form field identifier.
+It must match the value in the component property `ddm.form.field.type.name`.

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/java/com/acme/c2p9/internal/dynamic/data/mapping/form/field/type/C2P9DDMFormFieldType.java
    :dedent: 1